 Can I keep using Preview alongside Ncored?

 Yes.
-Many users do — Preview for casual quick-look opens (Cmd+Y in Finder), Ncored for working files where heavy rendering or AEC markup matters.
+Many users do, Preview for casual quick-look opens (Cmd+Y in Finder), Ncored for working files where heavy rendering or construction markup matters.

 Does Ncored work on Apple Silicon natively?